 In honor of our 10th anniversary, we had an inspiring interview with Marc Bienemann, Managing Director of Jaguar Land Rover BeNeLux.
 In the past, we have had many meetings together as The Next Organization has been working with JLR since 2012.
 Unfortunately this interview was done digitally due to the COVID-19 pandemic, which however makes this anniversary only more memorable.
 Marc Bienemann has been working at JLR since 28 years and mainly conducts his activities now at Benelux HQ in Antwerp, Belgium.
-We had an lively discussion about his vision on the past and the future 10 years.
+We had a lively discussion about his vision on the past and the future 10 years.

 When looking back on the changes that Jaguar Land Rover Benelux underwent in the past years, we concluded that a little bit more than 10 years ago, we were in the middle of another crisis.
 After JLR recovered from the financial crisis of 2008, a transformation towards a customer journey based organization was implemented.
 From that moment on, the Jaguar Land Rover team started constantly being conscious about the value they add to their customers during the different touchpoints between the brand and their clients.
 Since then, the company has been reflecting regularly on how to keep adding value and staying relevant in the dynamic markets of these times.
 They tried to exchange transactional activities to a more effective and dynamic approach.
 With this evolution, Marc has also seen the mentality of his team change to an even more pro-active attitude, delivering more value in each step to their customers than they already did.
 This changed also the dealer's approach.
 For example, a couple of years ago dealers waited until a customer entered their showroom before taking action.
 Now, they evaluate their role and what they could mean for a customer before getting in contact with them.

-“Our brains are used to our habits and searching for repetition, so if you are conscious about the things that you are repeatedly doing but not wanting or needing to do, you can get the most out of yourself and the organization.”
+"Our brains are used to our habits and searching for repetition, so if you are conscious about the things that you are repeatedly doing but not wanting or needing to do, you can get the most out of yourself and the organisation."

 When talking about constantly questioning relevance and added value, we could not resist to ask Marc about the relevance of the annual motor show.
-In his opinion, the Brussels Motor Show alias ‘the salon’, has become a cultural institute and that question always remains with cultural items.
+In his opinion, the Brussels Motor Show alias 'the salon', has become a cultural institution and that question always remains with cultural items.
 However, people from all over the world have been coming to Brussels to see what is happening at this event.
 This collectivity is of big advantage especially for a small manufacturer, so yes it is still pretty relevant now and in the future.

 Looking ahead - How does the future look like?